-- We are required to release PHI to government agencies that are checking on our quality of care. - We are required to give Medicare your PHI.
+• We are required to release PHI to government agencies that are checking on our quality of care.

+- We are required to release PHI by court order. - We are required to give Medicare your PHI.
 If Medicare releases your PHI for research or other uses, it will be done according to Federal laws.

 D2.
-You have a right to see your medical records
+You have a right to look at your medical records